Six legs: run-swim-run-swim-run-swim! Side by side with your mate, endurance, adventure, fun!

 The course will be marked by cones and signs, with officials placed at each transition to guide athletes, ensure equipment is not dropped, and enforce the buddy system so that teams stay together.
 Teams stay together and carry all equipment with them.

-The team must cross the line together, wearing all five bands.
+The team must cross the line together.

 Here is a list of the benefits that you will receive with your race entry: